-Off-campus Housing If you live in off-campus housing and were no longer on or near campus on/before April 1 due to guidance from U-M or public health authorities, you should use your off-campus address (not permanent address) and follow the Census Bureau instructions for Responding to the 2020 Census without a Census ID number.
+Off-campus Housing If you lived in off-campus housing on April 1 (or were no longer on or near campus on/before April 1 due to guidance from U-M or public health authorities), you should use your off-campus address (not permanent address) and follow the Census Bureau instructions for Responding to the 2020 Census without a Census ID number.

 What is the census?

 It happens once every 10 years and counts every person living in the U.S. and the five U.S. territories.
 It includes seven questions on participant demographics and is confidential.

 People have been counted in the census every 10 years since 1790.